microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 **Inputs for Update change request task**:
 - **ServiceNow connection**: Connection to the ServiceNow instance used for change management.
-- **Change request number**: Number of the change request that you want to update.
+- **Change request number**: Number of the change request to update.
 - **Update status**: Select this option to update status of the change request.
 - **Updated status of change request** : Status to set for the change request.
 This input is available if `Update status` is selected.
 - **Close code and notes**: Closure information for the change request.